Eureka !

 If each of us can define what are his/her activities as amateur astronomer, what qualify an astronomer as "professional" ?

-Take an example.
+Let's take an example.
 In the radioastronomy world, many "observers" are in fact electronics technician or engineer and are paid to maintain and operate radiotelescopes.
 Many astronomers specialized in the solar study are physicists in disciplines other than plain astronomy, etc.

 In other words, we usually qualify as professional people working in the large field of astronomy but who are engineer or physicists by trade.
 But does being paid for climbing on radiotelescopes or operating in a dark room make them professional astronomers ?
 Surely not.
 Or not really.